cvdlab-projects/weblar/projects/README.md

 ## First Project [link](Extension of the LAR.js and LAR-DEMO.js/)

-**Extension of the `LAR.js` and `LAR-DEMO.js` projects with `convex cells`**
+**Extension of the `LAR.js` and `LAR-DEMO.js` projects with new functions**

-1) Implementation of the cartesian product function between convex cells.
+1) Implementation of the cartesian product function.
   * [a] Study of the "larProduct" function, currently present in lar.py.
-  * [b] Integration of the lar.js project with this function, which will allow to do the product between convex cells and which is based on the "larProduct" function.
+  * [b] Integration of the lar.js project with this function, which will allow to do the product between models and which is based on the "larProduct" function.

 2) Generalization of the "extract" function present in lar.js for simplicial complexes.
   * [a] Study of the "larFacets" function (and it's implemented algorithm) present in lar.py.